 In a world of mobile phones and internet browsing, Australians are changing the way they shop and pay, and eftpos is evolving its technology to meet their needs.

-eftpos is now finalising a transformation which aims to deliver the infrastructure and technology needed to provide eftpos CHQ and SAV transactions to consumers and merchants on platforms such as eftpos Tap & Pay, Online and Mobile.
+eftpos has completed a transformation which aims to deliver the infrastructure and technology needed to provide eftpos transactions to consumers and merchants on platforms such as eftpos Tap & Pay, Online and Mobile.

 The eftpos transformation is a multi-year, collaborative industry program that represents the first significant technology change to the eftpos system since it was first introduced in Australia three decades ago.

-It aims to ensure that, despite changing technology, Australian consumers and merchants will continue to have access to a competitive, low-cost, domestic debit payments choice for many years to come.
+It aims to ensure that, despite changing technology, Australian consumers and merchants will continue to have access to a low-cost, domestic debit payments choice for many years to come.

 The transformation involved three core streams:

 - Commercialisation and deployment of eftpos Chip and Contactless – our Members started issuing eftpos only Chip cards in 2017,

 - The development of the eftpos Hub infrastructure to move work associated with our pipeline of product enhancements away from the current outdated and cumbersome bilateral environment – all foundation Members are now connected, and

 - Building on the eftpos Digital Payments program to support Online and Mobile eftpos payments – eftpos launched eftpos mobile on 18 October 2017.